 A modification of child support is allowed in Texas when there has been a substantial or material change of circumstances, or if it has been at least 3 years since the last child support order, and a new order based on the Texas Child Support Guidelines would change the last child support order by at least 20% or $100.

+A frequent question asked by parents is about sole custody and no visitation.
 A parent who is uncomfortable with the other parent having possession and access/visitation with the child alone can consider asking the judge to order that visitation be supervised.
 In most cases, supervised visitation is only for a temporary time period, but the exact time length will depend on the circumstances surrounding the case, and the judge's order.
 These are some of the common situations that may be sufficient for a parent to ask for supervised visitation:

 Refer to our Resources page to obtain information on different services for supervised visitation.